Namazu

-In Japanese mythology, the Namazu (鯰) or Ōnamazu (大鯰) is a giant underground catfish who causes earthquakes.
+In Japanese mythology, the Namazu (鯰) or Ōnamazu (大鯰) is a giant underground catfish that causes earthquakes.

 The creature lives under the islands of Japan and is guarded by the god Takemikazuchi enshrined at Kashima, who restrains the catfish with a stone.
 When the Kashima-god lets his guard fall, Namazu thrashes about, causing violent earthquakes.

 Myth

 The legend or myth in Japan is that a gigantic namazu (catfish) lives inside or beneath the earth (or in the mud) which causes earthquakes.

 The association of the namazu with earthquake seems to have first occurred in the area around Lake Biwa, around the 16th century.
 The namazu had been depicted in the Ōtsu-e ("pictures from the city of Otsu") which were manufactured in that area.
 (Note: Ōtsu-e are regarded as precursors to ukiyo-e.)

 This earthquake-causing creature became associated with the deity and "foundation stone" in Kashima, Ibaraki.
 According to myth, the god Takemikazuchi enshrined at Kashima restrains the catfish underneath a stone (要石, kaname-ishi, perhaps "foundation stone" but maybe more aptly "cap stone").
 When the Kashima-god lets his guard fall, Namazu thrashes about, causing violent earthquakes.